jimbobding/Bar-Hop-UK/readme.md

 #### 0e9594 - Blue Chill

-Was used for both header and footer of the app
+Was used for both header and footer of the app.

 #### FED715